How Can We Help?

 How to Use the YouTube Speech Video Sharing Tool

 Now that you know what you can create, here’s how to to do it.
 Look for the YouTube Toastmasters option under Media.
+Or use the New option on the black menu bar at the top of the screen and select the YouTube option.
 This utility allows you to create a blog post, an email message to members, or both.

 Sending the Email

 Posts created with the RSVP Email tool are displayed in a special email preview template, rather than a regular website template.
-When viewed by a logged in user with the right to send messages, it includes options at the top of the page for sending messages to various audiences — including all website members.
+When viewed by a logged in user with the right to send messages, it includes options at the top of the page for sending messages to various audiences — including all website members, the option that is checked by default.
 It’s also possible to send a test message to yourself.

 Modifying Categories and Tags